spatulatom/spatulatom/README.md

 ## About me
 - [![LinkedIn][linkedin-shield]][linkedin-url].
-  </br>Hi there, my name is Tom, about two years ago I've started exploring my interest in web dev by building simply web apps with React.js and Node.js.
-Currently my stack consists mostly of  Next.js integrated with TypeScript, and  Tailwind CSS for styling, I also use some database (either MongoDB or PostgreSQL).
+  </br>My name is Tom.
+This profile showcases some of my web apps built with React.js and Node.js.
+The latest projects though are built with Next.js integrated with TypeScript and Tailwind CSS, I also use some database (either MongoDB or PostgreSQL).